D-Sritha-D/Dermatological_Diagnostics/README.md

 # Dermatological Diagnostics: A Unified Deep Learning Framework for Skin Lesion and Cancer Classification

-A comprehensive implementation of the research paper on skin lesion classification using Convolutional Neural Networks (CNNs) and transfer learning.
+A comprehensive implementation of the research paper written by me on skin lesion classification using Convolutional Neural Networks (CNNs) and transfer learning.
 This project provides a robust solution for classifying nine different types of skin lesions.
+The Research Paper is Published in ICA2N IEEE December 2024 Edition.

 ## Features